PSBP-Library/psbp-library.github.io/index.md

 ### Explaining pointfree `fibonacci` in a pointful way

-Let's explain the pointfree definition of `fibonacci`, thinking of programs as functions, in a pointful way using a parameter `i`.
+Let's explain the pointfree definition of `fibonacci`, for now thinking of programs as functions, in a pointful way using a parameter `i`.

 At level `1`, `fibonacci` looks like